kollavarsham/kollavarsham-js/README.md

 ## Documentation

-Click [here](http://kollavarsham.org/kollavarsham-js) to visit the API Documentation
+Check out the [Kollavarsham class](http://kollavarsham.org/kollavarsham-js/doc/module-kollavarsham.Kollavarsham.html) within the API documentation as this is the entry point into the library.

 ## CLI app